BxCppDev/Bayeux/README.rst

 To do
 =====

-* Implement support for configuration variants in the datatools module (through  the datatools::properties  and datatools::multi_properties classes).
 * Implement support for radioactive decays  using ENSDF from Geant4 in the genbb_help module.
+* Implement the Bayeux/mctools MCNP extension library module and companion tools.
-* Implement support  for mapped electromagnetic fields  in the emfield module.
+* Implement the Bayeux/datatools bxvariant_inspector application.

 Acknowledgements